kankeinai/Document-scanner/readme.md

-Work only for white paper (A4) with more or less constrast background.
+Works only for white paper (A4) with more or less constrast background.

 – converter.py converts .heic images to .jpg
 – usage: python converter.py dir_name